manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 - Parses the output files (Ex: curatedPPI_BioGRID.tsv and curatedPPI_Intact.tsv) produced by `2_interaction_parser.py` and generates a high-quality human interactome
 - Further, maps the uniprot accessions to ENSG using the canonical transcripts file and prints to STDOUT
-- For more detailed description on the arguments and the output, please use the help option with the script: </br> `python 4_Interactome.py --help`

 </br>